joshuagryphon/plastid/docs/source/examples/gene_expression.rst

 :data:`yeti` includes two scripts for measuring gene expression:

-  * :mod:`~yeti.bin.cs`, which pre-processes a genome anntation and makes various heuristic correction to gene boundaries
+  * :mod:`~yeti.bin.cs`, which pre-processes a genome anntation and makes various heuristic corrections to gene boundaries

   * :mod:`~yeti.bin.counts_in_region`, which does not.

-Which you should use depends on your purposes.
 The differences between the scripts are further explained in :ref:`faq-cs-vs-counts-in-region`.
 Here we will use :mod:`~yeti.bin.counts_in_region`.

 Our first dataset is :term:`ribosome profiling`, and we will map the ribosomal